GP2code/NeuroBoosterArray/README.md

 These GWAS hits are summarized in the table GWAShits.tab included in this repository.

 We identified most distal tag SNPs for each hit across all 6 super-populations.
-Then added 250 KB on each side of the most distal tag SNPs per overlapping region around each GWAS hit.

 These regions identified here are considered our priority regions.